 While acne is primarily an inflammatory condition, it has a significant bacterial component, as a type of bacteria called P. acnes has been implicated in acne development.
 Therefore, any substance that is effective against these bacteria might be beneficial in treating acne.

 Vinegar has antibacterial effects, and in fact, people have been using it as an antibacterial agent for thousands of years, long before the discovery of antibiotics as we know them.
 According to a book series Advances in Applied Microbiology, “Possibly vinegar was the first antibiotic known to man, a bacterial product antagonistic to other microorganisms.”2

 Past research has indicated that acetic acid, the main ingredient in vinegar, has broad spectrum antibacterial activity against a class of bacteria called gram-negative bacteria.
-P. acnes is not a gram-negative bacteria however.
-It is a gram-positive type of bacteria.
-Whether this reduces the chance that vinegar could kill it remains uncertain.6
+Two studies published in medical journals confirm this finding.6,7

 A 2009 study in the journal Burns confirmed this.
 The authors of this study concluded, “The tests showed excellent bactericidal effect of acetic acid, particularly with problematic [g]ram-negative bacteria.”7